DominikPeters/texpresso-vscode/README.md

 ## Using UTF-16 version of TeXpresso for more robust performance

-Last update: July 2025.
-If you use the texpresso version from the `utf-16` of texpresso (https://github.com/let-def/texpresso/tree/utf-16), you can use its new `change-range` feature, which allows the extension to work more efficiently and more robustly (the file is less likely to go out of sync with the preview).
+If you use TeXpresso version v0.1 or newer, you can use its new `change-range` feature, which allows the extension to work more efficiently and more robustly (the file is less likely to go out of sync with the preview).
 To use this, you need to enable the `texpresso.useChangeRangeMode` setting.

 ## Extension Settings